paghosh/Nepal-Civil-War-and-Int-Migration/README.md

 - *present_ind_migrant*: This outcome variable is created from Non-Absentee Dataset (Individual present during survey) which includes the individual who travelled abroad ever for at least for 3 months.

+- *absent*: This outcome variable is derived from the Absentee Dataset and it includes all the absent sample (internal or international) at the time of survey.

 ### Conflict Exposure Variable (Dependent Variable)

 - *mwar_own_any*: Months of war.